-A focus on The Indian Reorganization Act (1934)
+A Review of The Indian Reorganization Act (1934)

 The Indian Reorganization Act (Wheeler-Howard Act) was an act endorsed by the United States Congress IN of 18th June 1934.
 The prime aim of the Act was to reduce American Indian affair’s federal control and encourage self-governing and responsibility of the Indian citizens.
 In 1924, Congress accredited the Meriam survey of living conditions on the reservations as a way of appreciation for Indian participation in the World War 1.
 The Act truncated the future allocation of communal and tribal land to individuals and enabled the repossession of surplus land to Indian tribes as opposed to homesteaders.
 In essence, the Act restored the management of asserts to Indians and included provisions which intended to build a comprehensive economic foundation for the Indian Reservation inhabitants.

 The Indian Reservation Act was the most substantial of John Collier’s initiatives.
 Collier was the Commissioner of Bureau of Indian Affairs (BIA) for President Franklin from 1933 to 1945.
 He had worked hard for a change since the early 1920s and had keenly studied and observed the issues of Indians.
 He had worked for long with American Indian Defense Association for a long time as he tried to bring change to Indians.
 Collier had the intention of reversing the assimilationsit’s policies which was the root cause of the damage to the Indian American cultures.
 He also wanted to make it possible for Native Americans to re-establish self-government and sovereignty, which he achieved eventually (Jon, 2013).
 The Act is currently the center of federal legislation which concerns the affairs of Indians.
 The basic aims of the act were armored between the 1960s and 1970s during which executive responsibility was conveyed to Indian Americans and their tribes.